logoraz/lem-guix-package-recipe/README.md

 # TODO (indefinitely on hold)
 - Development Environment Guix Package
-- Due to community attitute towards guix and condescending comments towards new lispers, I am no longer interested in contributing to Lem in any way.
+- Due to maintainers/contributors negative attitutes towards Guix and condescending comments towards new lispers, I am no longer interested in contributing to Lem in any way.

 # References